CouncilDataProject/cdptools_v2/docs/system_design.md

 If your city provides closed caption files for city council meetings, you can write a module that takes the closed caption file and produce transcripts.
 If not all city council meetings have closed caption files, you can use a mixture of speech recognition models.
 That is, if there is a closed caption file, use that to produce transcripts.
 If there is no closed caption file you can use a `sr_models.GoogleCloudSRModel` to produce transcripts from an audio file.
+Please see `cdptools/cdptools/tests/data/example_event_pipeline_config_with_mixture_sr_model.json` for an example on how to configure a mixture of speech recognition models for your pipeline.

 If you want to develop your own speech recognition model, please first read about [supported transcript formats](transcript_formats.html).